 “The basement already feels drier.
 Mr. Hassler is such a great guy, I have already referred him and Indoor Environmental Management to my neighbors and...”Read Full Testimonial

 “I am very grateful.”Read Full Testimonial

 Basement water problems are as old as the structures themselves.
 Water will leak into a basement through any opening it can, including your walls, floors, and the joints between them.
 Water can even pass through the concrete itself -- which is one reason why basements are notoriously damp, humid spaces.

 Other companies might try to sell you on inferior basement waterproofing solutions.
 Our products have been developed, patented, and perfected by Basement Systems®, Inc. -- the world's largest network of basement waterproofers.
-Whether you live in Destin, Gainesville, Jacksonville, Ocala, Tallahassee, Panama City, Winter Park, Daytona Beach, Apopka, Deltona, Orange Park, Saint Augustine, Cocoa, Altamonte Springs, Milton or the surrounding area, our basement experts will show you how we can customize your waterproofing solution to keep the basement dry all the time!
+Whether you live in Destin, Gainesville, Jacksonville, Daytona Beach, Tallahassee, Winter Springs, Deltona, Panama City, Panama City Beach, Apopka, Orange Park, Saint Augustine, Casselberry, Altamonte Springs, Milton or the surrounding area, our basement experts will show you how we can customize your waterproofing solution to keep the basement dry all the time!

 This involves "painting" the basement walls and floors with a waterproof coating of cement that's meant to seal out the moisture.

 It applies directly to the concrete's surface with a brush or roller and is often applied when a homeowner is preparing for basement finishing.

 This involves digging out the entire perimeter of the basement, installing a new drain, and possibly adding a waterproof coating on the walls.